RetroDECK/ES-DE/FAQ.md

 ## I added some EmulationStation themes manually but they don't seem to show up inside ES-DE?

-Only themes made specifically for ES-DE can be used.
+EmulationStation themes are not supported by ES-DE.
 If you want to use a theme from Batocera, Recalbox, RetroBat, RetroPie etc. then it first needs to be ported to the ES-DE theme engine.
-If you place a non-supported theme in the ~/.emulationtation/themes/ directory then this will be ignored on startup, meaning it will not be selectable from the _UI Settings_ menu.
+If you place a non-supported theme in the ES-DE/themes/ directory then this will be ignored on startup, meaning it will not be selectable from the _UI Settings_ menu.

 ## I used to be a Batocera/Recalbox user and ES-DE can't seem to find some of my games?